configcat/docs/website/docs/targeting/comparison-based-targeting/overview.md

 > ebben legyen h OR kapcsolat van koztuk
 >
 > IF reszben legyen leirva hogy ezek kozott AND kapcsolat van

-Using this feature you will be able to set different setting values for different users in your application.
-Let's say you would like to enable a feature only for the users within your company or only to a small percentage of your users before releasing it to the entire world.

 ## Targeting specific users